-CONTINGENCY C: Duvalier dies; in power struggle, known leftwing elements with possible ties to and support from Cuba appear to be winning.
+CONTINGENCY C: Colleum rule breaks down; in power struggle, known left-wing elements with possible ties to and support from Cuba appear to be winning.

-Immediate Development - Internal: In the jockeying for power in the aftermath of Duvalier's death, the struggle remains indecisive.
+Immediate Development - Internal: In the jockeying for power in the aftermath of the breakdown the struggle remains indecisive.
 Casting about for additional strength to give it the necessary marginal advantage over rivals, one faction accepts left-wing promises that they can get help in the form of clandestine arms, men, money and expert advice from Cuba.
 This faction begins to gain a decisive advantage and, as a bandwagon effect, erstwhile rivals and fence-sitters make peace with the apparent winner.

 "Popular demonstrations" take place in Port-au-Prince and in key provincial cities in favor of the winning combination coupled with nationalist and possibly racist or class struggle slogans.
-As in Contingency B, local military commanders in the provinces remain in a defensive posture, unwilling to take decisive action against local disturbances because they can not be sure who is winning in Port-au-
+As in Contingency B, local military commanders in the provinces remain in a defensive posture, unwilling to take decisive action against local disturbances because they can not be sure who is winning in Port-au-Prince.